-- 6 a The student is to submit a digital copy of their thesis to the relevant faculty in accordance with Regulations 2 and 3. - b The digital thesis shall be formatted as specified in the Guidelines for Formatting a Digital Thesis at the University of Auckland. - c The Associate Dean Postgraduate Research (or nominee) of the faculty is responsible for transmitting copies of the thesis to the examiners. - d Where the outcome of the examination is to award a thesis a passing grade: - (i) Within one month of being advised of the outcome of the examination, the student must complete any minor corrections required to the satisfaction of the supervisor and deposit a digital copy of the thesis in ResearchSpace in the University Library.
+- 6 a The student is to submit a digital copy of their thesis to the relevant faculty in accordance with Regulations 2 and 3. - b The digital thesis shall be formatted as specified in the Guide to the Presentation and Submission of Research Components in Sub-Doctoral Qualifications at the University of Auckland. - c The Associate Dean Postgraduate Research (or nominee) of the faculty is responsible for transmitting copies of the thesis to the examiners. - d Where the outcome of the examination is to award a thesis a passing grade: - (i) Within one month of being advised of the outcome of the examination, the student must complete any minor corrections required to the satisfaction of the supervisor and deposit a digital copy of the thesis in ResearchSpace in the University Library.
 The relevant faculty will confirm that the thesis has been deposited in ResearchSpace. - (ii) The thesis will be accessible through the University's digital repository unless embargoed under the Examination Regulations. - e Where the outcome of the examination is to award a thesis a fail grade the thesis will not be held in the University's digital repository.